ydb-platform/ydb/ydb/docs/en/core/maintenance/manual/maintenance-without-downtime.md

 ```
 $ ydbops restart --endpoint grpc://<cluster-fqdn> --availability-mode strong
 ```
 The ydbops utility will automatically create a maintenance task to restart the entire cluster using the given availability mode.
-As it progresses, ydbops will refresh the maintenance task and take exclusive locks on the nodes in the CMS until all nodes are restarted.
+As it progresses, ydbops will refresh the maintenance task and acquire exclusive locks on the nodes in the CMS until all nodes are restarted.